Shruti3893/Impact_Prediction/README.md

 https://public.tableau.com/profile/shruti.bichkunde#!/vizhome/Incident_Services/Story1

 ### 2) Data Analysis:
--I did Missing Value Treatment on some features.
+- I did Missing Value Treatment on some features.
--I eliminated duplicates among the columns.
+- I eliminated duplicates among the columns.
--I dealt with some misclassified/misinterpreted data in some columns.
+- I dealt with some misclassified/misinterpreted data in some columns.
--I replaced the values with Mode (A measure of Central Tendency).
+- I replaced the values with Mode (A measure of Central Tendency).

 ### 3) Data Preprocessing:
--I did some data transformations by hot encoding, label encoding and probability encoding on catagorical data.
+- I did some data transformations by hot encoding, label encoding and probability encoding on catagorical data.
--Based on the performance of the model, the specific encoding process is selected for the final model.
+- Based on the performance of the model, the specific encoding process is selected for the final model.

 ### 4) Feature Selection:
-1. For selecting the desired features for final model, I tried various feature selection techniques, such as -ExtraTreesClassifier
+1. For selecting the desired features for final model, I tried various feature selection techniques, such as
--SelectKModel
--Correlation
+- ExtraTreesClassifier
+- SelectKModel
+- Correlation
--Mutual info classif
+- Mutual info classif
--Univariate Selection.
+- Univariate Selection.

 2. I checked feature importance both graphically and analytically to come up with the list of desired columns for final model.